nickbabcock/grunt-reference/README.md

 # grunt-reference

+---

 **This repository hasn't been maintained in years and has been archived.
-All the functionality I was looking for could be found in [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar)**
+All the functionality I was seeking is in [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar)**

+---

-Grunt module that scrapes webpages for citations, aggregates them, and can [produce an output][].
+Grunt module that scrapes webpages for citations, aggregates them, and can produce an output.

 The code here is not intended for public and general use, as it fixes a specific task.
 I happened to write this code and thought it was pretty neat,